 The Regional Cycling Network map was developed collaboratively through the regional cycling forum.
-The map identifies the strategic cycling routes which link the region's territorial authorities from Wellington Airport in the south through to the Wairarapa and Otaki to the north.
-In many cases, the identified network follows the region's state highways.
-Alternative off-road routes are provided along some sections of the network.
+The map identifies the core strategic routes which link the region's centres and should provide an acceptable level of service as part of our regional cycling network.
+In many cases, the identified network follows the region's state highways, however alternative off-road routes are provided along some sections of the network.